MilenTecle/znapped/README.md

 #### Create the Heroku App
 1. Log in to Heroku
 2. Click on New and select Create new app from the drop-down menu.
-3. Enter a unique and appropiate app name.
+3. Enter a unique and appropriate app name.
 4. Select you region.
 5. Click on "Create App".
 6. Click on the "deploy" tab in the menu once the app is created.
 7. Click on Github as the option for deployment.
-8. Search for your Github repository, select it and click on the "connect" button to connect the respository.
+8. Search for your Github repository, select it and click on the "connect" button to connect the repository.
-8. Now that the respository is connected, click on "Deploy branch" (master/main branch)
+8. Now that the repository is connected, click on "Deploy branch" (master/main branch)

 ### Fork